FAQs

 Why does exercise feel harder after 50?

-Exercise often feels harder after 50 because muscle mass, power, joint flexibility, bone density, and recovery speed can gradually decline with age.
-Previous injuries, pain, stress, and long periods of inactivity can also reduce confidence and make everyday exercise feel more demanding.
+Exercise can feel harder after 50 because muscle mass, power, joint flexibility, bone density and recovery speed may gradually change with age.
+Previous injuries, pain, stress, illness and long periods of inactivity can also reduce confidence and make everyday exercise feel more demanding.

-That said, age alone does not stop progress.
-Many people improve significantly once they train consistently, pace themselves properly, and choose activities that match their current capacity.
-Good load management matters.
-In other words, doing a manageable amount regularly is far better than doing too much too soon, getting sore, then stopping again.
+However, age alone does not stop progress.
+Many people improve once they train consistently, start at the right level and progress slowly.
+A manageable amount done regularly is usually better than doing too much too soon, flaring symptoms, then stopping again.

 How can exercise improve healthy ageing?

-Regular exercise can improve healthy ageing by supporting cardiovascular fitness, muscle strength, bone health, balance, mood, sleep, and confidence.
-It also helps people maintain function for climbing stairs, getting up from chairs, carrying shopping, and staying active in work, family, and recreation.
+Regular exercise can support cardiovascular fitness, muscle strength, bone health, balance, mood, sleep and confidence.
+It also helps people maintain function for climbing stairs, getting up from chairs, carrying shopping, gardening, travelling and staying active in work, family and recreation.

 Can you start exercise over 50 if you have pain or arthritis?

-Yes, many people can safely start exercise over 50 even if they have pain or arthritis.
-The key is choosing the right starting level, matching the exercise to the problem, and progressing gradually rather than pushing through severe flare-ups.
+Yes, many people can start exercise over 50 even if they have pain or arthritis.
+The key is choosing the right entry point, matching the exercise to the problem, and progressing gradually rather than pushing through strong flare-ups.

-For example, people with joint pain may begin with walking, cycling, hydrotherapy, chair-based strength work, or guided mobility exercises.
-Others may need help improving technique, pacing, or recovery habits first.
-Warming up well, listening to your symptoms, and adjusting the load early can make a big difference.
+For example, some people start with walking, cycling, hydrotherapy, chair-based strength work or guided mobility exercise.
+Others need help with pacing, technique or recovery habits first.
 Helpful starting points include our guides to warming up, safe exercise warning signs, and posture.

 A simple weekly exercise plan over 50

 This example suits many healthy adults as a general starting point.
-It still needs adjusting if you have pain, poor balance, injury, or major health concerns.
+Adjust it if you have pain, poor balance, injury, osteoporosis, illness, or major health concerns.

 Day Suggested focus